onap/so/readme.md

 #### Accessing the Cockpit

-***to be changed for the rrelease*** The cockpit is available at the following address : http://containerHostname:8080/cockpit or on the Sample host below http://104.130.172.123:52080/cockpit (the sample host has port 8080 remapped to 52080 on the Rackspace VM)
+The cockpit is available at the following address : http://containerHostname:8080/cockpit

-When the container is started, as it starts up from a fresh instance, it will create a default admin user (admin) with the default OpenECOMP password for UI***provide link on rrelease***
+When the container is started it will create a default admin user (admin) with the password `placeholder` for UI

-The cockpit gives an overview of the available BPMN (orchestration) processes (with a visual representation), it is also possible to trigger them from the UI if you know the parameters that are needed.
+The cockpit gives an overview of the available BPMN (orchestration) processes (with a visual representation).
+It is also possible to trigger them from the UI if you know the parameters that are needed.

 ***screenshots to be uploaded when rrelease***